How to Become a Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

 - IV administration

-The Cognitive Exam – Once you’ve completed your training as a paramedic, the next step is to become certified.
+The Cognitive Exam – Once you’ve completed training as a paramedic, the next step is to become certified.
 This is done by successfully passing the NREMT Paramedic Certification Exams.

 You’ll begin by registering for the exam at NREMT.org (with a registration fee of $125 per attempt).
 You’ll then be emailed an ATT (authorization to test) with your exam location.